danomatika/PdParty/doc/guide/PdParty_User_Guide.md

 ### ViewPort

-PdParty supports the special ViewPort canvas from DroidParty in patches as well as DroidParty and PdParty scenes.
+PdParty versions 1.3.0+ support the special ViewPort canvas from DroidParty in patches as well as DroidParty and PdParty scenes.
 The `pos` and `vis_size` messages send to the canvas with the "ViewPort" receive name are used to set the viewport within the main patch.
 This allows for segmenting complicated GUIs into separate areas whose large widgets should easier to control with "fat" multi-touch fingers.

 From the PdDroidParty documentation on <http://droidparty.net>:
 ~~~